JonmarCorpuz/SecondBrain/Networking - EtherChannels.md

 An EtherChannel, also known as a port channel or link aggregation group (LAG), is a technology that's used to combine multiple physical Ethernet links into a single logical link

+* Primarily operates at the Data Link layer of the OSI model (Layer 2)
 * Provides higher bandwidth and increased redundancy
 * Provides load balancing across the member links by distributing traffic across multiple links